 Good luck, Lindsey (and Ryan), we love you and are so excited!

 All-righty.
 So, for this arrangement, I used what was left over from my Home Depot flower-run that didn’t go into the Treasure-Box arrangement.
 This was about a dozen roses, one bunch of tuberose, and just over one bunch of carnations.
 I also decided to pull in some hydrangea and jasmine vine from the garden.
-If you don’t have hydrangea growing in the garden, you can find it quite often in cut bunches at the usual stores (Home Depot, Trader Joe’s, Whole Foods, supermarkets, etc.).
+If you don’t have hydrangea growing in the garden, you can find it quite often in cut bunches at the usual stores (Trader Joe’s, Whole Foods, farmers’ markets, etc.).
+The more local your blooms are sourced from, the better.
 Buying an actual hydrangea plant from one of these places is another option, as long as you get one with several blooms on it (like 3 or 4).
 If you don’t have jasmine vine growing in your garden, just skip that element–it isn’t a deal-breaker.

 I chose a pretty wicker container with a glass vase set inside of it.
 The vase portion measures about 6 inches tall by 4 inches wide.
 Any similarly-sized vessel will do.